 The Runcitruncated 24-cell

 The runcitruncated 24-cell is a beautiful uniform polychoron in the 24-cell family.
-It consists of 24 truncated octahedra, 96 hexagonal prisms, 96 triangular prisms, and 24 rhombicuboctahedra.
+It consists of 240 cells (24 truncated octahedra, 96 hexagonal prisms, 96 triangular prisms, 24 rhombicuboctahedra), 1104 polygons (192 triangles, 720 squares, 192 hexagons), 1440 edges, and 576 vertices.
 It may be constructed from the truncated 24-cell by radially expanding the 24 truncated octahedra outwards.

 Centered on truncated octahedron